Captives

 Collage with a hand holding a baby platypus and drawings of platypus

-Rather than editing a short film from archival footage and stills, Zoë suggested developing a more 'hands-on' presentation: a paper theatre performance of the script.
 Hacking into Burrell's archive mimics his hacking into the river bank.
-Revealing her hands in the frame acts as a reminder that all archives are constructed, all stories assembled from fragments of the whole.
+Revealing her hands in the frame acts as a reminder that all archives are constructed, all histories assembled from fragments of the whole.
+Telling hard truths from Museum archives is part of a process of taking responsibility for past practices to ensure future practices are ethical, sustainable and respectful.

 Hands moving collage elements on a paper theatre stage